Dental Training Initiative

 Temporary registration with the GDC

-- a correctly completed temporary registration application form which is available on request from the GDC
+- a correctly completed temporary registration application form which is available from the GDC

 - UK NARIC certification of your primary dental degree.